AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 ::

-  Note: This document also applies to migrating from an old controller to a new controller AMI.
+  Note: This document also applies to migrating from an old controller to a new controller AMI within the same BYOL or Metered subscription.

 Pre-requisites